 But http://markus.members.selfnet.de/dolphin/use_buffersubdata.patch fixed the problem for me.

-#16 Updated by degasus almost 7 years ago
+#16 Updated by degasus about 7 years ago

 so, finally I gave up to find which versions of fglrx are broken and disabled it for all non-windows plattforms.

 seele, nerzhultheking: it should now work for you

 amotiss: I think we have another issue.
 But as there are no gl errors, I still don't know what has happend :-(

 #19 Updated by degasus about 7 years ago